PsychoPunkSage/OpenSource_Logs/Bustle/GUI_Rust.md

 In `build_ui` we stop calling `connect_clicked`, and that was it.
 After a rebuild, the app now features our `CustomButton` with the label **"0"**.
 Every time we click on the button, the number displayed by the label increases by 1.

+### **Generic Values**

+>> Some GObject-related functions rely on generic values for their arguments or return parameters.
+Since GObject introspection works through a C interface, these functions cannot rely on any powerful Rust concepts.
+In these cases `glib::Value` or `glib::Variant` are used.

+#### Value

+> Conceptually, a `Value` is similar to a Rust `enum` defined like this: